Teno96/PDETL-environment/virtual-machine-installation.md

 On your host machine, create a folder called "linux" anywhere you want, this folder will be used to share files between the host machine and the virtual machine.

 [Configure a shared folder](https://www.howtogeek.com/187703/how-to-access-folders-on-your-host-machine-from-an-ubuntu-virtual-machine-in-virtualbox/) on VirtualBox, clicking on the `Device -> Shared Folders` menu.
-Point to the folder you have created previously (on your host machine) and check the options to auto mount and make permanent the sharing.
+Point to the folder you have created previously (on your host machine) and check the options to auto mount and make the sharing permanent .
 Restart the machine to the changes to take effect and create a symbolic link inside the user's home folder.

 ```sh
 ln --symbolic /media/sf_shared/ $HOME/windows